jingibus/gascan/resources/posts/2020/04/22/2137/Staying Sane in the Pandemic.md

 ### Connection is a high bandwidth activity

 We aren't called social apes for nothing: most of our brainpower and development growing up and most of our literature and culture is concerned with our relationships with one another.
 And you can't fool us with technology, either.
-We know if our friend is there or if we're looking at a photograph.
+Our hearts know the difference between a photograph and a friend.
 We can smell our lovers, and we can feel their hands.
 We know.
+It sounds obvious enough, but how many of try to fool ourselves anyway?
 Facebook knows this, too, by the way.
 The most memorable talk I saw at my orientation at Facebook was Chris Cox's analysis of where the company's different businesses fit into the world of communication.
 It was an exegesis of the mission of social connection.
 A key point was that text doesn't make those connections as well as pictures, pictures not as well as videos, and videos not as well as VR.
 These all take up different amounts of our bandwidth --- our attention bandwidth, and our megabytes bandwidth.
 When you can't leave the house, that communication bandwidth is the most valuable asset you have for addressing social needs.
 What are you spending yours on?
 Are you spending it on text?
 Why?
 I'm guilty of it too, but it's a pennywise tactic.
 We're like people who've lost the ocean, and are trying to replace it by wetting our hands under a faucet.
 It's convenient.
 It's better than nothing.
 It doesn't work.
-So that's point two: bias towards high bandwidth modes of communication over low bandwidth as much as is feasible.
+So that's point two: bias towards high bandwidth modes of communication as much as is feasible.
 Video calls beat phone calls beat text messages.
 VR?
 Sure, why not.
 If you can find a way to smell a loved one, do that, too.
 And if you can safely take a socially distant walk in the park with them, that's even better.

 ### Make your own social network